-Currently, over 14% of DARS workforce is eligible to retire with unreduced benefits.
+Currently, over 13% of DARS workforce is eligible to retire with unreduced benefits.
 Within the next 5 years that number will increase to 25%.
 A majority of those eligible for retirement are in management and/or leadership positions possessing an abundance of both technical and institutional knowledge.
 In addition, there are ongoing recruitment and retention challenges with vocational rehabilitation counselors within our Division of Rehabilitative Services (DRS) and Analysts working in the Disability Determination Services (DDS) division.

 To address the inevitable upcoming retirements of employees in these critical positions, DARS is very active with succession planning strategies and management/supervisor training.
 Programs, including the DDS Leadership Program, the DRS restructuring of Lead Counselors and Unit Supervisors, and training sessions on managing people and hiring, have been implemented to prepare current staff to step into future leadership positions.
-DARS Human Resources also is working closely with other agencies to develop a Succession Planning Toolkit for the Health and Human Resources Secretariat.

-To implement more effective recruitment and retention plans, DARS has placed a stronger emphasis on teleworking, alternate and flexible work schedules, retention and sign-on bonuses, and training opportunities, including rehiring retirees as wage employees to cover caseloads and train new staff.
+To implement more effective recruitment and retention plans, DARS has placed a stronger emphasis on teleworking, alternate and flexible work schedules, retention and signon bonuses, and training opportunities, including rehiring retirees as wage employees to cover caseloads and train new staff.
 In addition, DARS has expanded its student internship program and enhanced the screening process for all recruitments.